-What is patent classification?
+What is Patent Classification?

 IPCs and CPCs are almost similar in one way or the other.
-The only difference between these classification systems is that IPCs go to only a superficial level of hierarchy (maybe 2 or 3 levels) while the CPC goes a lot deeper, maybe up to 5 levels and hence, can greatly target your novel feature.
+The only difference between these classification systems is that IPCs have only a superficial level of hierarchy (maybe 2 or 3 levels) while the CPC goes a lot deeper, maybe up to 5 levels and hence, can greatly target your novel feature.
 As a rule of thumb, remember, almost all IPCs are included in CPCs, not the other way around.

 Assignee and Inventor Based Search

 The procedure in these two strategies is almost the same hence I’m clubbing them.
 An assignee is a person or a corporation to a patent has been assigned to.
 In the case of an independent inventor, the assignee and inventor are the same.

 You can simply type the name of the assignee or inventor in the relevant fields in the respective patent databases, and voila!
 You will get a list of all the patents assigned to that particular inventor/assignee.

 Citations are references cited by an applicant or a patent examiner during the prosecution stage of a patent.
 In patents, you will find two kinds of citations – forward and backward.
 Backward citations are references that a patent application refers to and forward citations are the references that refer to a patent application.

 This strategy greatly helps to target relevant patents since all the patents citing or cited have at least some similarity with the subject patent and you might just strike gold in any one of them.